Data processing in Payments: transparent and secure.

 InterCard is regulated by the Federal Financial Supervisory Authority (BaFin) and Deutsche Bundesbank and must comply with the Anti Money Laundering Act, the Payment Services Supervision Act and the Banking Act, among others.
 InterCard must also store and assess its customers’ transaction data suitably.
 These are used transparently and for their intended purpose - while ensuring the highest possible level of data protection and data minimisation.

 The extensive information for card holders according to Art.
 13 and 14 GDPR and the recommendation of the Federal Association of electronic cash networks operators e.V.
 (BecN) can be found here:

 Data protection for cardholders (PDF, 155.65 KB)

-The regulations listed in the appendix apply to ec direct debit payments made via InterCard (ec debit card payments and signature-based payments).
+The regulations as recommended to the merchants in the following appendix apply to ec direct debit payments made via InterCard (ec debit card payments and signature-based payments).

 Receipt text for ec direct debit (ELV) via InterCard (PDF, 83.86 KB)